Complete Guide: Installing Manjaro with Secure Boot Enabled

 ln -sf /usr/share/zoneinfo/Europe/Copenhagen /etc/localtim

-Unix systems expects the hardware clock to run in UTC and the system then corrects the clock using the timezone information – this is a point where Windows and Linux disagree causing trouble for dual-booters – which we are not.
+Unix systems expect the hardware clock to run in UTC, and the system then corrects the clock using the timezone information – this is a point where Windows and Linux disagree, causing trouble for dual-booters – which we are not.

 hwclock --systohc